 Available aerial photography (i.e., high-resolution [1.5-in pixel] orthorectified aerial photography created for the City of Eureka collected on July 24, 2019 [Office of Coastal Management 2020] and UAS-flown imagery collected on October 13, 2021 by Stillwater Sciences) were used to develop the map of existing vegetation community types.
 Aerial photography captured both low and high tide stages in the planning area.
 As such, the full extent of vegetation polygons were captured within the regularly flooded intertidal zone.
-Vegetation community polygon boundaries were digitized using photo-interpretive techniques that included the delineation of distinct vegetation signatures and the review of the NOAA 2014 and 2019 LiDAR-derived Digital Elevation Model (DEM) to assess surface topography and the landform position of vegetation community verification points were collected during the spring floristic surveys using the ArcGIS Collector application on handheld tablets (Samsung Galaxy Tablet, Apple iPad).
-Data collected were used to support the interpretation of vegetation type boundaries.
+Vegetation community polygon boundaries were digitized using photo-interpretive techniques that included the delineation of distinct vegetation signatures and the review of the NOAA 2014 and 2019 LiDAR-derived Digital Elevation Model (DEM) to assess surface topography and the landform position of vegetation communities.
+Vegetation community verification points were collected during the spring floristic surveys using the ArcGIS Collector application on handheld tablets (Samsung Galaxy Tablet, Apple iPad).
+Data collected were used to support the interpretation of vegetation community signatures in aerial photos, verify dominant vegetation signatures, and refine vegetation type boundaries.
 Alliance boundaries were mapped to canopy extent therefore mapped vegetation alliance boundaries may include overstory canopy over open water or herbaceous communities.